tayden/RSHazeNet/README.md

-###  An Encoder-free and Decoder-free Framework for Efficient Remote Sensing Image Dehazing
+###  Encoder-minimal and Decoder-minimal Framework for Remote Sensing Image Dehazing

 **Abstract**: Haze obscures remote sensing images, hindering valuable information extraction.
-Although Existing approaches greatly advance this endeavor, they often rely on conventional heavy encoder-decoder architectures, which consequently results in extended inference durations.
-To this end, we propose FasterRSD-Net, an encoder-free and decoder-free framework for efficient remote sensing image dehazing.
-The primary objective of our study is to shift the emphasis away from encoders and decoders and instead concentrate on skip connections to develop a more hierarchical-meeting architecture.
-Furthermore, regarding the process of merging features within the same level, we develop an innovative module called the intra-level transposed fusion module (ITFM).
-This module employs adaptive transposed self-attention to capture comprehensive context-aware information, facilitating the robust feature fusion.
-Meanwhile, we present a cross-level multi-view interaction module (CMIM) to enable effective interactions between features from various levels, which aims to mitigate the loss of information that often occurs due to repeated sampling operations.
+To this end, we propose RSHazeNet, an encoder-minimal and decoder-minimal framework for efficient remote sensing image dehazing.
+Specifically, regarding the process of merging features within the same level, we develop an innovative module called intra-level transposed fusion module (ITFM).
+This module employs adaptive transposed self-attention to capture comprehensive context-aware information, facilitating the robust context-aware feature fusion.
+Meanwhile, we present a cross-level multi-view interaction module (CMIM) to enable effective interactions between features from various levels, mitigating the loss of information due to the repeated sampling operations.
 In addition, we propose a multi-view progressive extraction block (MPEB) that partitions the features into four distinct components and employs convolution with varying kernel sizes, groups, and dilation factors to facilitate view-progressive feature learning.
-This approach improves the feature extraction while reducing computational complexity.
-Extensive experiments demonstrate the superiority of our proposed FasterRSD-Net over the current state-of-the-art methods on eight public datasets and our collected real-world dataset.
-We release the source code and all pre-trained models at https://github.com/chdwyb/FasterRSD-Net.
+Extensive experiments demonstrate the superiority of our proposed RSHazeNet.
+We release the source code and all pre-trained models at https://github.com/chdwyb/RSHazeNet.

 ### News 🚀🚀🚀